ItsNathan76/ItsNathan76/Introduction.md

 # Welcome to my page!

-Hello, i'm Nathan and i'am student on Brazil with 16 yrs.
+Hello, i'm Nathan and i'am student from Brazil with 16 yrs.
 Please, accomodate yourself here and we can discuss further.

 ## Who is Nathan?